Is AARP Worth It? An In-Depth Review

 What is AARP?

-While AARP targets those ages 50 and older, there are no age requirements to join.
+AARP is a membership organization that offers discounts at various places for its members.
+While AARP targets individuals aged 50 and older, there are no age requirements for membership.
 Anyone can pay the annual fee and get the perks, regardless of age.

 How Much Does AARP Cost?

-For just $16 per year, you can get access to all membership benefits and discounts.
-If you set up your membership for auto-renewal, the cost drops to $12 per year.
+For just $20 per year, you can get access to all membership benefits and discounts.
+If you set up your membership for auto-renewal, the annual cost drops to $15.
 You can also add your spouse to the membership for free.

 Let’s look at what AARP offers with and without a membership.